snehpahilwani/Gossip_pushSum/README.md

 # Project2

 • Implemented Asynchronous Gossip Algorithm for group communication and Push-Sum algorithm for aggregate computation on different simulated network topologies (Full, Line, 2D Grid, Imperfect Grid) and determined the convergence of these algorithms. </br>
-• Simulated upto 8000 nodes (Actors) in the network. </br>
+• Simulated upto 8000 nodes (Actors) in the network.
-• Technology used: Elixir

 ## Installation